Enhancing brain tumor MRI with APT weighted imaging

 In APT a narrow RF prepulse (saturation pulse) at the amide hydrogen’s frequency is given to attenuate its MR signal.
 Because the amide group and water continually exchange hydrogen atoms, the number of saturated protons will build up in water, so that the measured water signal will become lower.
 The change of the MRI signal of water provides an indirect way to measure the presence of amide.
 APT images are usually presented as color maps, created by using an asymmetry calculation so that presence of APT is shown as a positive colored signal.

+As a result of chemical exchange the nulled protons move from the protein to water molecules.
 MR signal of water is reduced due to the proton exchange.
 In APT, this signal change is used to calculate an APT map that is sensitive to the concentration of the protein.

 Studies have shown that the APT signal correlates with the concentration of a protein that is related to cell proliferation.
-The concentration of this protein, and thus the APT signal strength responds to the grade of malignant tumors.[5-7] APT contrast can potentially highlight tumors that wouldn’t be seen otherwise.
+The concentration of this protein, and thus the APT signal strength responds to the grade of malignant tumors5-7.
+APT contrast can potentially highlight tumors that wouldn’t be seen otherwise.

 Tumor grading can affect critical decision making

 The choice of treatment paths often strongly depends on the tumor grade.
 Common treatment options for high-grade tumors include surgical tumor resection followed by additional therapy such as radiation and or chemotherapy.
-Quick and decisive action is desirable in these cases as median survival for glioblastoma, for instance, is between 12.6 and 14.6 months, although longer rates have been reported.[8,9]
+Quick and decisive action is desirable in these cases as median survival for glioblastoma, for instance, is between 12.6 and 14.6 months, although longer rates have been reported8,9.

 Given the lower tumor growth rate of low-grade tumors, a range of potential treatment options exist for these cases.
 The selection of the most appropriate treatment is based on the balance of therapeutic benefits and side effects.
-At times, surveillance imaging may play a role while the choices of definitive therapy are being considered.[10]
+At times, surveillance imaging may play a role while the choices of definitive therapy are being considered10.

-MR imaging is often used by radiologists and physicians in estimating the grade of brain tumors, but there is sometimes still uncertainty.[9,11] Differentiating between low-grade and high-grade tumors is not straightforward, even for the highly experienced radiologist.
+MR imaging is often used by radiologists and physicians in estimating the grade of brain tumors, but there is sometimes still uncertainty9,11.
+Differentiating between low-grade and high-grade tumors is not straightforward, even for the highly experienced radiologist.
 Gadolinium enhancement is not always specific for tumor grade, as some high-grade tumors demonstrate no gadolinium enhancement and certain low-grade tumors occasionally enhance (e.g. DNET).
-Gadolinium enhancement also occurs in any area of a blood-brain barrier disruption, such as treatment-related injury.[12]
+Gadolinium enhancement also occurs in any area of a blood-brain barrier disruption, such as treatment-related injury12.

 The power of APT for grading brain tumors with MRI